SBriguglio/DeepFakeDetected/DeepFakeDetected/resources/Processed/utilities/README.md

 Care should be taken to review the shell scripts and modify them as needed, depending on where your dataset files are located on your system.

+The ```cropface.py``` utility will crop all image files in the ```../Processed/deepfake``` and ```../Processed/originals``` directories.
+It will output these files to the ```.../Processed/cropped``` directory in two separate folders.
+You should review this code to ensure it works with your environment.
+You can expect processing times of about 900-1200 images/minute.

 ## IMPORTANT NOTE
 You will need to remove the audio files from the VidTIMIT dataset for the ```prep_original_images.sh``` script to work properly.
-The shell scripts were also placed appropriately within the dataset folders. **They will not work from this directory**.Additionally, we only used the folders from the VidTIMIT dataset which were used by the authors of the DeepfakeTIMIT dataset:
+The shell scripts were also placed appropriately within the dataset folders. **They will not work from this directory**.
+Additionally, we only used the folders from the VidTIMIT dataset which were used by the authors of the DeepfakeTIMIT dataset:
 - fadg0
 - faks0